rsip22/foss_events/notes.md

 * <del>How to return the .ics file and not the whole wiki page when cal_action is called. => This I am stuck with, I am thinking that maybe the only way to make this work is to turn the function into a new macro itself.
 But how to keep that from happening if the data for this new macro will be derivated from EventCalendar?</del> A new action must be created.
 * 'How to create a moin action' -> create and document
     - Accessing the action
+* <del>From the macro, call the action.</del> -> DONE
+* Write a fuction that can be access both by the macro and the action.
+But... how?
+What about the formatter? -> The issue with the formatter is sort of resolved.